 Neuropsychological Evaluations are conducted to assess an individual’s cognitive profile when there is a known or suspected brain dysfunction.
 Such a condition may result from a head injury, a medical condition (such as epilepsy, genetic disorders, meningitis, etc.), neurodevelopmental disorders (Autism Spectrum Disorder, ADHD, etc.) or cognitive decline associated with aging.
 Neuropsychological testing provides a more in-depth examination of the relationship between brain function and behavior by looking more thoroughly at specific areas of functioning such as working memory, attention/concentration, visual/auditory processing, learning/memory, etc.

 Psychological Evaluations are conducted to primarily assess an individual’s emotional and behavioral functioning.
-These evaluations provide useful information about how someone’s character, psychological constructs, and interpersonal style affecting his or her functioning.
+These evaluations provide useful information about how someone’s character, psychological constructs, and interpersonal style are affecting his or her functioning.
 Diagnostic information is useful to clarify a clinical picture and help guide treatment.

 Gifted/Intelligence Evaluations are conducted to assess children who have demonstrated advanced skills in problem-solving and learning.
 Testing for gifted placement is conducted when there is the likelihood that a child would benefit from a more challenging academic program at school.
 All public school systems in the state of Florida (and many private schools as well) require intelligence testing to identify whether or not a child meets criteria for placement in the gifted program.
 Intelligence Testing can also be conducted on adults depending on the reason for referral (Mensa, employment requirement, etc.).